 That being said, to be on the safe side, it’s best to avoid eating grapefruit (or the aforementioned citrus fruits) when taking a particular medication that is known to have a negative interaction with these fruits.

-- Grapefruit Juice and Medicine May Not Mix – Food and Drug Administration
+- Grapefruit Juice and Some Drugs Don't Mix - FDA.
+The United States Food and Drug Administration